claudiaraphael/agentic_article_generator/README.md

 ## Models

-I also experimented using Gemini 1.5 Flash
+I'm using Gemini 1.5 Flash and setting up Hugging Face models.

 ## Backend, Frontend and Docs